Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Already convinced, but need ideas?
 Here is a list of 7 “experience gifts” we put together for the holiday season.

 A paper from Cornell University psychology professor Thomas Gilovich showed that we also get more pleasure out of anticipating experiences than anticipating the acquisition of material things.
 There is a reason that those brilliant credit card commercials tell a story of purchases made to create a ‘priceless’ memory.
 It is the experiences that stir up your emotions; it is the experiences that they are selling.

-Consider this: The two days your spend waiting for your Amazon Prime package to arrive doesn’t build the same kind of anticipation as planning and dreaming about that vacation to Belize does.
+Consider this: The two days you spend waiting for your Amazon Prime package to arrive doesn’t build the same kind of anticipation as planning and dreaming about a vacation to Belize does.
 You take the time off work, brush up on your Spanish, read travel blogs and more, all the while thinking about how epic this trip is going to be.
 And once it’s over, you’ll tell the story of zip-lining through the rainforest to anyone who will listen for the rest of your life.
 But your new crockpot that was coming in the mail?
 While it may serve useful, you start to accept it as part of your life and no longer feel any excitement about it once it’s arrived.

 Best of all, we don’t compare experiences quite the same way we compare our material possessions to other people’s.
 Teddy Roosevelt may have said it best when he postulated, “Comparison is the thief of joy.”
 But thankfully, keeping up with the Jones’ doesn’t translate to experiences the same way it does to things.
 Sure, the Instagram pics of your college roommate’s family trip to Hawaii may give you travel envy, but it doesn’t diminish the joy you experienced camping in Yosemite with your spouse.